pivotal-cf-experimental/git_repo_changelog/README.md

-Generate a changelog of Pivotal Tracker story titles and URLs for a range of git commits and authors.
+Generates a changelog of Pivotal Tracker story titles and URLs for a range of git commits and authors.
 Git submodules will be traversed.

 Story ids must be contained in commit messages in the form `[#123456]`.